ovh/docs/pages/manage_and_operate/kms/kms-usage/guide.en-gb.md

 - **key** : encrypted key encoded in base64.
 This information must be stored with the encrypted data and will be used for decryption by the KMS.
 - **plaintext**: plain key encoded in base64.
 This information must be deleted once the encryption is complete and must not be backed up.

-The use of the Data Key is then done through encryption algorithms like AES-GCM which is not covered by this documentation.
+The use of the Data Key is then done through encryption algorithms like AES-GCM.
+This is not covered by this documentation.

 ![Decrypting with DK](images/Datakey_decrypt.png){.thumbnail}